-- Decline in PBILDT margin of more than 3% from the current envisaged levels on a sustained basis going forward. - Any increase in the collection period leading to elongation in the operating cycle of more than 200 days on a sustained basis. - Any cost or time overruns witnessed in the execution of the planned Energy Improvement Project or further sizeable capex undertaken by the company adversely impacting the capital structure with the overall gearing exceeding 3x.
+- Any increase in the collection period leading to elongation in the operating cycle of more than 200 days on a sustained basis. - Any cost or time overruns witnessed in the execution of the planned Energy Improvement Project or further sizeable capex undertaken by the company adversely impacting the capital structure with the overall gearing exceeding 2.5x. - Any sizeable financial support being extended by the company to its holding company or other group entities adversely impacting its capital structure or leads to any stress on its financial profile.

-Detailed description of the key rating drivers

-Key Rating Strengths
+Detailed description of the key rating drivers Key Rating Strengths